The Family Man 3 review : Here’s Why You Can’t Miss Manoj Bajpayee’s Latest Mission.

 The Plot: Old Wine, New Bottle?

-The writers have picked the Northeast as the new battleground—a popular choice for storytellers lately.
-After Paatal Lok explored the region, creators Raj & DK recycle the narrative of the central government’s interest in development versus the mistrust of locals who feel neglected.
-Add in a Chinese angle and a corporate conspiracy trying to create chaos, and you have the setup.
-It’s not exactly brand new, but the way it is filmed brings a lot of energy and purpose to the conflict.
+The writers have selected the Northeast as their new battleground—a choice that has been quite trendy among storytellers recently.
+Once Paatal Lok had thoroughly examined the area, Raj & DK, the creators, just recycled the story of the central government's interest in development vis-à-vis the distrust of locals who feel neglected.
+It’s a setup you get if you throw a Chinese angle and a corporate conspiracy trying to create chaos to the mix.
+While it’s not a completely new one, the way it gets shot is still able to pull in a lot of the energy and the purpose of the fight.

-Things go south when intelligence chief Kulkarni (Dilip Tahil) is assassinated in an ambush.
+Things take a turn for the worse with the assassination of intelligence chief Kulkarni (Dilip Tahil) in an ambush.
 The twist?
-Suspicion falls on his trusted right-hand man, Srikant Tiwari (Bajpayee).
-He is the lone survivor of the attack carried out by the moody mercenary Rukma (Jaideep Ahlawat), who was hired by a cartel to disrupt the peace process.
-When Tiwari fights back, Rukma loses someone close to him, making the battle personal.
+His loyal aide Srikant Tiwari (Bajpayee) is the one whom the police think most strongly.
+Tiwari is the only survivor of the attack carried out by the moody mercenary Rukma (Jaideep Ahlawat), who was hired by a cartel to disrupt the peace process.
+When Tiwari retaliates, Rukma happens to lose someone very dear to him, thus making the fight personal.

 Villains and Performances